English: % of the target population reporting sellers’ inability to offer them the required essential goods

 A3: (predefine various types of goods based on your modality and the local context; include option “other – specify: …………………….”)

 To calculate the indicator’s value, divide the number of respondents who could not buy a quarter or more (answers 2 - 4) of the most essential goods due to these not being available by the total number of respondents (exclude those who did not remember).
-Multiply the result by 100.
+Multiply the result by 100 to convert it to a percentage.

 Disaggregate the data by location, gender, age group, and other vulnerability criteria.